christian-posta/christian-posta.github.io/_posts/2019-02-07-navigating-the-complex-waters-of-exposing-a-microservices-gateway-in-aws-eks.markdown

 type: LoadBalancer
 ```

-Adding the annotaton `service.beta.kubernetes.io/aws-load-balancer-type: "nlb"` will cause AWS to create a network load balancer when we create this service in EKS:
+Adding the annotation `service.beta.kubernetes.io/aws-load-balancer-type: "nlb"` will cause AWS to create a network load balancer when we create this service in EKS:

 ```yaml
 apiVersion: v1